ChrisTimperley/Wallace.jl/doc/tutorials/2_function_minimisation.md

-# Tutorial 2: Numerical Function Minimisation using Genetic Algorithms
+# Tutorial 2: Numerical Optimisation using Genetic Algorithms

 Building on the previous tutorial, in this tutorial we shall be using simple Genetic Algorithms once again, this time to minimise a series of